spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.md

 template: concept-topic-template
 ---

-In the coming weeks, Spryker will release a new version of its Demo Shops requiring PHP 8.0 as the minimum version.
+In the coming weeks, Spryker will release a new version of its Demo Shops, which will require PHP 8.0 as their minimum PHP version.
 PHP 7.4 will no longer be supported.
 Spryker's new module releases will only be compatible with PHP version 8.0 or later.

 ## Impacts